zeb-shopdagen-thumb

 5️⃣ Only having a short term focus

-For growth experiments and A/B tests to be successful, they have to run long enough to prove results.
+For growth experiments to be successful, they have to run long enough to prove results.
 Only focussing on the short term can shift results, as it takes time for users to grow used to changes.
 When Facebook changed its interface, everyone was frustrated.
 But it took time for us to get used to these changes.
 How long to run your growth experiment depends on the test?
 Run it until user behavior stabilizes.
 Both LinkedIn and Netflix monitor how users interact and results typically stabilize after about a week.
 Ensure that you’re measuring steady captured data of a new feature, as opposed to a short-term novelty effect.

 Support